ABRSM Performance Diplomas LRSM FRSM ARSM

 At the time of its introduction, it was distinguished from the well-established DipABRSM first diploma as follows:

-The ARSM has proven popular as a bridge between Grade 8 and the DipABRSM, but will now be elevated to replace the DipABRSM as the board’s only Associate Level diploma.
+The ARSM proved popular as a bridge between Grade 8 and the DipABRSM, but will now be elevated to replace the DipABRSM as the board’s only Associate Level diploma.

-The new digital-only LRSM and FRSM diploma assessments will be available on demand, and require the following:
+The new LRSM and FRSM diploma assessments will only be available via video submission, on demand, and require the following:

 Candidates must arrange and produce a video recording of their recital, filmed in any location or venue of their choice, with or without an audience.

 The LRSM performance must last 40-45 minutes, recorded in a single take.
-50% of the programme should come from the LRSM repertoire lists, but the other 50% can be own choice repertoire at ARSM level.
+50% of the programme should come from the LRSM repertoire lists, but unlike before, the other 50% can henceforth be own choice repertoire at the easier ARSM level.

 The FRSM performance should last 50-55 minutes.
-50% of the programme must be selected from the FRSM repertoire lists, but the other 50% can be own choice repertoire at LRSM level.
+50% of the programme must be selected from the FRSM repertoire lists, but unlike before, the other 50% can henceforth be own choice repertoire at the easier LRSM level.

 Own choice repertoire may include a candidate’s own composition or arrangement.
-However, ABRSM say that they aren’t willing to give prior approval to standardise own-choice selections, so it’s a gamble.
+However, ABRSM say that they aren’t willing to give prior approval to standardise own-choice selections, so anyone who chooses to do so will be taking quite a gamble.

 At LRSM level, candidates must either submit a piece of written work of approximately 2,000 words, or a video of a 10-minute talk.
 Under the heading ‘Performance in Context’ they can choose one of the following four topics: